krobelus/kakoune-boost/README.md

 We currently require a development version of Kakoune (>= 2024-02) and Git.

+    git clone https://github.com/krobelus/kakoune-boost ~/.config/kak/autoload/
     kak -e '
-        source boost.kak
         map global user g %{:enter-user-mode git<ret>} -docstring git...
     '

-This script is idempotent; after making a change you can normally source it again, no need to restart the editor.
+The scripts are idempotent; after making a change you can source them again, no need to restart the editor.

 # Contributing